What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 Feather meal contains a high percentage of nitrogen by weight, making it an excellent choice to supplement nitrogen in your garden soil.

 Feather meal contains 15% nitrogen by weight, making it another excellent source of nitrogen for your soil.
-It should be added to a compost pile to aid in decomposition, so that the nitrogen becomes available for plants.
+It should be added to a compost pile to aid in decomposition so that the nitrogen becomes available for plants.

 If you keep chickens, you might end up with some feathers in the manure pile.
 This will add more nitrogen to the pile, so be sure to let it age first before applying it to the garden!